Darrenyehh/Darrenyehh/README.md

-Aspiring Software Engineer, feel free to take a look or use at any of my projects.
+An aspiring Software Engineer, feel free to take a look or use at any of my projects.